A special event is an event which is larger than a street party, such as a carnival or food festival.

 - may incur a charge for the processing of an application, and without payment in full, a licence to restrict the highway may be withheld.
 The final decision on the charge applied for the processing of any application will be determined by Dorset Council

-- must engage and engage with those likely to be affected by any traffic restriction and use the engagement document, detail those parties contacted and the feedback given (both positive and negative)
+- must engage with those likely to be affected by any traffic restriction and use the engagement document, detail those parties contacted and the feedback given (both positive and negative)

 - must arrange for the provision of all approved traffic signing and ongoing maintenance of said signs on all parts of the highway subject to temporary restrictions and any agreed diversions